hackelhoff/the-vible/memory-bank/projectbrief.md

 **Created:** December 2024

 ## Core Purpose
-A simple 3-page web application that promotes a doctrine of love and goodwill as a "vibe" and provides a merchandise storefront for related products, with an additional signature collection page for community building.
+A simple 2-page web application that promotes a doctrine of love and goodwill as a "vibe" and provides a merchandise storefront for related products.

 ## Primary Objectives
 - Create an inspirational informational page promoting love and goodwill as a lifestyle
 - Build a functional merchandise storefront for product sales
-- Collect anonymous signatures from users to build community around the "vibe"
 - Deliver a beautiful, mobile-first user experience with cloudy blue sky styling
 - Provide a lightweight, fast-loading web application with Docker containerization